gvirtucio/gvirtucio.github.io/about.md

 permalink: /about/
 ---
 ![Greg Virtucio]({{ site.baseurl }}/assets/img/gv.jpg)
 Hi!
 I am Greg Virtucio.
-People call me GV.
+Some people know me as GV.
+I use gvirtucio as my social handle.

 I am a [hobbyist / amateur photographer](http://gvpix.com), a web host and a systems analyst based in Antipolo, Philippines.